marushkevych/marushkevych.github.io/_posts/2014-04-04-regexp-and-exclude.md

 "^/(?!fr)|\\.js$"
 ```

-ANd then negate it in the modrewrite rule:
+And then negate it in the modrewrite rule:

 ```js
 modRewrite([